Vyral/sean-zanganeh-blog/_drafts/autumn-and-winter-markets-in-san-diego.md

 {% include youtube.html %}

-Today I’m sharing all the newest information about our San Diego real estate markets.
+<center>Today I’m sharing all the newest information about our San Diego real estate markets.</center>

 As you may have heard recently, the market is broadly seeing a modest increase from last year to this year.
 We’re noticing open houses are exceedingly busy.
 In fact, we welcomed over 200 people at our last open house\!
 We’re seeing a lot of energy return to the market, and I foresee this will continue through the winter months as long as interest rates stay where they are.